aimanafzal/SalesChamp/README.md

 Instructions and code to deploy MongoDB, a backend Node.js microservice that connects to it.

-The backend uses Express and features a `/api/movies` endpoint with CRUD operations enabled.
-The backend uses Express and features a `/api/genres` endpoint with CRUD operations enabled.
+The backend uses Express and features a `/api/address` endpoint with CRUD operations enabled.
 Run the test script by using npm test